RTEMS/rtems-docs/filesystem/in-memory.rst

 if the point that we are trying to mount onto is a node of IMFS_DIRECTORY type.

-If it is the node’s info element is altered so that the info.directory.mt_fs element points to the mount table chain entry that is associated with the mounted filesystem at this point.
+If it is the node's info element is altered so that the info.directory.mt_fs element points to the mount table chain entry that is associated with the mounted filesystem at this point.
 The info.directory.mt_fs element can be examined to determine if a filesystem is mounted at a directory.
 If it is